36 Things to do in Vienna (+ map) – Best places to visit

 Admission to the observation tower (including the express lift) is €18, reduced €14.40 (over 65, students under 27 and young people 15-19), reduced €10.80 for children 6-14 and reduced €5.40 for children 3-5.
 Click here to book tickets with skip the line.

 Donauturm is open daily from 10:00-22:30 (last entry at 21:45).
+The Danube Tower is part of the Vienna Pass.

-Prater Park and the Giant Wheel in Vienna
+16. Prater Park and the Giant Wheel in Vienna

-Prater Park is a popular destination for locals and tourists.
+Prater is a popular destination for locals and tourists.
 It is a large amusement park where you can enjoy a lot of adrenaline and fun.
 Prater Park is located near the centre of Vienna in the Leopoldstadt district.

 Prater in Vienna - Wiener Riesenrad